-Importantly, the cohort life table takes into account observed and projected improvements in mortality for the cohort throughout its lifetime.
+The cohort life table takes into account observed and projected improvements in mortality for the cohort throughout its lifetime.
 Cohort figures are therefore regarded as a more appropriate measure of how long a person of a given age would be expected to live on average than the alternative measure, known as period life expectancy, which is calculated using mortality rates for a fixed period in time.

 It is important to understand that these are projections and not forecasts.
 As we do not know what the future will hold, we make assumptions about how mortality rates will change in the future.
-Information on how mortality rates have changed in the past is used to estimate the current rate of mortality improvement by age and sex, and to make assumptions about improvements in mortality in the future.
+Information on how mortality rates have changed in the past is used to estimate the current rate of mortality improvement by age and sex and to make assumptions about improvements in mortality in the future.

 These projected life expectancies are what would happen if the assumptions were to hold true.
 Although the assumptions best reflect demographic patterns at the time they are adopted, the inherent uncertainty in demographic behaviour means that they will inevitably be proved wrong to a greater or lesser extent.

 As shown in Figure 1, the difference in life expectancy between the low and high variants increases over time.
-While there is considerable uncertainty in the different projections, it is important to remember that these relate to men and women born in the year of interest and so include projections quite a long way into the future.
+While there is considerable uncertainty in the different projections, it is important to remember that these relate to men and women born in the year of interest and so include projections a long way into the future.
 The further we look into the future, the less certain we can be about what will happen.

 A different way of looking at life expectancies is the use of period life expectancies, rather than the cohort life expectancies that we have looked at so far.
 Period life expectancies use mortality rates from a single year (or group of years) and assume that those rates apply throughout the remainder of a person's life.
 This means that any future changes to mortality rates would not be taken into account.

-Period life expectancies are a useful measure of mortality rates actually experienced over a given period.
+Period life expectancies are a useful measure of mortality rates experienced over a given period.
 They can provide a baseline against which to benchmark cohort life expectancies.
 For past years, they provide an objective way of comparing trends in mortality over time, between areas of a country and with other countries.
 Official life tables in the UK and in other countries that relate to past years are generally period life tables for these reasons.

 Cohort life expectancies, even for past years, usually require projected mortality rates for their calculation and so, in such cases, involve an element of subjectivity.
 Many other types of life expectancy that allow you to make comparisons for different population sub-groups, or to look at how long people might expect to live in good health (healthy life expectancy), are calculated on a period basis.Back to table of contents

-Period life expectancies tend to be lower than cohort life expectancies, because they do not include any assumptions about future improvements in mortality rates.
+Period life expectancies tend to be lower than cohort life expectancies because they do not include any assumptions about future improvements in mortality rates.

 We produce life tables annually for the UK and its constituent countries, using past mortality rates.
-The most current life tables provide users with life expectancy at each single year of age for 2014 to 20161, these are calculated on a period basis and are based on past mortality experience.
+The most current life tables provide users with life expectancy at each single year of age for 2016 to 20181; these are calculated on a period basis and are based on past mortality experience.
 We also produce life tables that provide projected life expectancies for future generations.